Azure/PyRIT/doc/code/targets/0_prompt_targets.md

 ## PromptChatTargets vs PromptTargets

 A `PromptTarget` is a generic place to send a prompt.
 With PyRIT, the idea is that it will eventually be consumed by an AI application, but that doesn't have to be immediate.
 For example, you could have a SharePoint target.
 Everything you send a prompt to is a `PromptTarget`.
-Many attacks work generically with any `PromptTarget` including `RedTeamingOrchestrator` and `PromptSendingOrchestrator`.
+Many attacks work generically with any `PromptTarget` including `RedTeamingOrchestrator` and `PromptSendingAttack`.

 With some algorithms, you want to send a prompt, set a system prompt, and modify conversation history (including PAIR, TAP, flip attack).
 These often require a `PromptChatTarget`, which implies you can modify a conversation history. `PromptChatTarget` is a subclass of `PromptTarget`.